SophieS9/SG-Python-Intro/Intro_Python.md

 ```
 spyder&
 ```
-NOTE!
+N.B.
 The & sign at the end allows spyder to run in the background so you can still use your terminal window for other things.

 A window that looks something like this should have opened (it may appear marginally different depending on your operating system and Spyder version):